Len Nettlefold: Early life

-Nettlefold was born in Bellerive, Tasmania on 16 October 1905, the son of Robert Nettlefold, an assurance agent.
+Nettlefold was born in Bellerive, Tasmania on 16 October 1905, the son of Robert Nettlefold, golfer and assurance agent.
 He was educated at the Hutchins School in Hobart.

 Golf career

-In 1922 he finished joint runner-up, with Eustace Headlam, in the Tasmanian Open behind his father, Robert.
+In 1922 he finished joint runner-up, with Eustace Headlam, in the Tasmanian Open behind his father.
 The leading four qualified for the Tasmanian Amateur, but both Nettlefolds lost their semi-final matches, Len losing to Headlam.
 Nettlefold spent most of 1923 on a world tour with his parents.

 The Tasmanian Open was not played from 1923 to 1929 but there continued to be a 36-hole qualifying stage for the Tasmanian Amateur, with the leading 8 playing in the match play.
 After missing 1923, Nettlefold led the qualifying in 1924.
 In the match play he beat his father in the semi-final and then beat C. H. Richardson 11&10 in the final to win his first Tasmanian Amateur title, having been 10 up after the morning round.
 In 1925, Nettlefold played in his first championship meeting, in Sydney.
 He played well enough in the Australian Open to qualify for the Australian Amateur, losing in the quarter-finals 8&7 to Harry Sinclair.
 Later in the year he was tied for third place in qualifying for the Tasmanian Amateur.
 He again beat his father to reach the final but lost to Hugh Smith by two holes.

 In July 1926 Nettlefold played in the South Australian Amateur at Royal Adelaide.
 He was one of the eight qualifiers and met his father in the first match-play round, winning 3&2.
 He went on to reach the final before losing to Legh Winser 3&1.
 He then travelled to Melbourne to play in the Victorian Amateur Championship, losing to Alex Russell in the semi-final.
 Nettlefold returned to Adelaide to play in the championship meeting.
 He finished tied for 11th place in the Australian Open, which was won by Ivo Whitton.
 In the Australian Amateur that followed, he met Whitton in the final, winning by two holes.
 Nettlefold only finished second in the qualifying for the Tasmanian Amateur, but won the championship, beating Terence Brown 5&4 in the final.